 Media in the region are facing challenges both in terms of state censorship and financial sustainability.
 However, in almost all circumstances, innovation and improvisation were key to overcome these hurdles.

 “Celebrating Journalism: Reporting Without Fear” was held on 4 May 2021 to mark World Press Freedom Day.
-The event, Asia Centre partnership with Friedrich Naumann Foundation, Internews, EFDEA and Taiwan Foundation for Democracy, was hosted online and live-streamed over social media (watch here).
+The event was organised in partnership with Asia Centre and Friedrich Naumann Foundation, with speakers from Internews, EFDEA and Taiwan Foundation for Democracy networks.
+The event was hosted online and live-streamed over social media (watch here).

 Frederic Spohr, Head of FNF Thailand and Myanmar, Friedrich Naumann Foundation for Freedom, in his opening remarks stated that many journalists and news organisations are under increasing pressure from governments and state-backed actors worldwide.
 Despite this, transparent and reliable journalism is still on the rise due to the ease of information sharing provided by the internet and through citizens’ group commitment for freedom of expression.

 Sao Phal Niseiy, editor-in-chief from Cambodianess, outlined how the COVID-19 lockdown of Cambodia in 2021 reduced the ability of news companies to report on current events.
 Instead, the pandemic has perpetuated government propaganda as only state sponsored media are allowed to move between regions, reducing journalistic integrity within the country.
 However, Cambodians do value transparent news sources as they provide a platform which they can trust in order to stay safe from the virus.
 Hence, there is a role for independent journalists and media companies to play.